Lavitzio/LavitzFrostboltzWA/README.md

 FiveSecondRule is an addon to show when the mana-per-5-seconds tick after last spell cast will begin.
 Shown as a blue bar in the gif preview.
 I also took the Mana Tick weakaura from Buds' UI and put it on my Luna mana bar.

-Link to my addon pack: (OLD) https://github.com/Lavitzio/LavitzFrostboltzWA/tree/master/Addons%20and%20Macros
+Link to my addon pack: https://github.com/Lavitzio/Addons-and-Macros

 **Wago:** https://wago.io/z4LCSxBR4